sebasgil/starseed_trooper/README.md

-# sebasgil.github.io
+# Starssed Trooper
 My own personal website.
 Yay!

-This is my baby.
+This is the end-game scenario for all ongoig projects.
-I'm working to pour my soul into it.
-Art and science and all that jazz.

-kthxbai
+The interactive menu will ultimately lead to:
+* bandcamp
+* publications
+* uploaded labs
+* etc.

+In the meantime, however, I am diverting my attention to make my portfolio the landing page for all business/job related purposes.

+Survival first, then high art.